EdDuarte/living-globe/CONTRIBUTING.md

 #### Contribution Requirements:

-- When you contribute, you agree to give a non-exclusive license to anyone be able to use that contribution in any context they see appropriate.
+- When you contribute, you agree to give a non-exclusive license to anyone be able to use that contribution in any context they see appropriate;
-- If you use content provided by another party, it must be appropriately licensed using an [open source](http://opensource.org/licenses) license.
+- If you use content provided by another party, it must be appropriately licensed using an [open source](http://opensource.org/licenses) license;
-- Contributions are only accepted through Github pull requests.
+- Contributions are only accepted through Github pull requests;
 - Contributed code must work in all supported browsers (see above for browser support).